 - Choose your favorite during post-processing.

 This technique requires a bit of practice because the tendency is to move too quickly.
-Try to hold the camera steady against your face, keep your back straight, and slowly and smoothly rock forward from the waist while holding down the shutter.
+Try to hold the camera steady against your face and keep your back straight.
+Slowly and smoothly rock forward from the waist while holding down the shutter.
 You can also try this with different apertures as in the first technique to be sure you have a winning shot when you get home.

 #3: Aperture Stacking for Creative Photography

-Here are few more images on Visual Wilderness captured using the same technique:
+Here are few more images from Visual Wilderness using the same technique:

 I hope you give these techniques a try as you discover the wonderful world of soft focus!
 I feel a renewed sense of creativity since discovering Lensbaby and I am enjoying sharing that enthusiasm with my students.
 I’ve used these methods to introduce students to Lensbaby lenses and they are having almost immediate success.
 Lowering the learning curve and decreasing apprehension for new users frees them to discover the creative joy of using Lensbaby lenses.